Module 4: How can you advocate for global learning in your school and your community?

 4.)
 Apply and Share

-Craft an "elevator pitch" for why global learning is important within your local context, to an audience of your choosing - using a personal global learning story & Dr. Peeples' 3P Story Framework (from the October conference!) below for guidance.
+Craft an "elevator pitch" for why global learning is important within your local context, to an audience of your choosing - using a personal global learning story & Dr. Peeples' 3P Storytelling Framework (from the October conference!) below for guidance.

 After you have posted, please comment on at least one other person’s post.

-[Estimated total read/watch time: 20 minutes]
+[Estimated total read time: 45 minutes]

 All Articles (0)